georgexyz19/inkscapetutorial.org/plugin/mod_typogrify/README.rst

 Pelican ``mod_typogrify`` plugin
 ===========================

-This plugin removes `---` and `--` convertion in smartypants package module typogrify.filters.
+This plugin removes `---` and `--` conversion in smartypants package module typogrify.filters.